 A MobileBooth is an Airstream trailer outfitted with a recording studio that travels the country year-round collecting stories.
 The MobileBooth partners with local public radio stations for 4-6 weeklong visits to towns and cities nationwide.
-Two Facilitators and one Site Supervisor staff the MobileBooth.
+Two Facilitators and one Manager staff the MobileBooth.

-Mobile Facilitators spend roughly 75 percent of their time on the road and 25 percent of their time working at StoryCorps’ Brooklyn headquarters.
-While assigned to StoryCorps Headquarters in Brooklyn, the Facilitator performs administrative tasks to support community outreach and the department as a whole, and is supervised by Mobile Outreach Coordinator, and also takes direction from the Mobile Senior Coordinator.
+Mobile Facilitators spend roughly 75 percent of their time on the road and 25 percent of their time working at StoryCorps' Brooklyn headquarters.
+While assigned to StoryCorps Headquarters in Brooklyn, the Facilitator performs administrative tasks to support community outreach and the department as a whole, and is supervised by the Associate Manager, Mobile Tour Outreach, and also takes direction from the Associate Manager, Mobile Tour.

 StoryCorps seeks to record stories from a diverse range of American voices – from our Griot Initiative to preserve stories of African-Americans, to our Historias Initiative to collect the experiences of Latinos – and candidates with experience working with Black/African American, Latino, and Asian American communities are strongly encouraged to apply.

 - The Facilitator will work five days per week with two days off per week; each weekly schedule varies depending on booth location.
 Typical hours on the road are 9:00am – 8:00pm.

 - Facilitators work full-time (40 hours per week) Monday – Friday.

 Excellent benefits package that includes medical, dental, vision, Flexible Spending Accounts, 403(b) Retirement Savings Plan, Employee Assistance Plan, pre-tax transit benefits, and paid time off (vacation, sick leave, personal days, and holidays).

 Essential Duties and Responsibilities